edledesma/Stringfy/README.md

 ## __Notice__

-The exes are compiled using the PyInstaller package, because of this they may be flagged with false positive by antiviruses.
+The exes are compiled using the PyInstaller package, this can cause some antiviruses to trigger a false positive detection.
 The installer/setup version is recommended.

 ## __Download__